MikClaus/API_Testing_Project/README.md

 - JSON
 - GitHub

+ ## How to run this Postman collection
+Create a Postman Environment (or a .env file for local use) and define the following variables:

+ apiKey — your Trello API Key

+ apiToken — your Trello API Token

+ boardId — the ID of the test board (used for deleting or creating lists)

+Fill these variables with your actual keys, which you can get from the Trello developer console.

+In Postman, select this environment before running the requests.

 ##  Authorization
 To send requests to Trello API, you need an `API Key` and `Token`.
 How to get them: [Trello API Authorization Guide](https://developer.atlassian.com/cloud/trello/guides/rest-api/authorization/)